youngtuotuo/youngtuotuo.github.io/_posts/2024-02-17-learning-from-senpais.md

     recorded, no matter in audio or in paper.
 All of the related person needs one copy of the records.
 At the end of any oral commitments, say one more
     thing: "I'm glad we meet an agreement.
-To protect all of us, let's write down what we agree in paper and submit them to all realted people."
+To protect all of us, let's write down what we agree in paper and submit them to all related people."
 You can also ask for recording all the discussions right before each meetings.
 If anyone disagree, don't waste time on these dogshit.